scaffold-eth/se-2-docs/docs/hooks/useScaffoldEventSubscriber.md

 });
 ```

 This example subscribes to the `GreetingChange` event emitted by the `YourContract` smart contract and logs the parameters from the event to the console when it's emitted.
-The `listener` function accepts an array of `logs` that occurred during the [ `pollingInterval`](/deploying/deploy-nextjs-app#--pollinginterval) and each array items contains an `args` property which can be destructured to get the parameters emitted by the event, this function can customized according to your needs.
+The `listener` function accepts an array of `logs` that occurred during the [`pollingInterval`](/deploying/deploy-nextjs-app#--pollinginterval) (set at `scaffold.config.ts`) and each array items contains an `args` property which can be destructured to get the parameters emitted by the event, this function can customized according to your needs.

 :::note